tianyingw/tianyingw.github.io/research.md

 <p align="justify">
 My research develops statistical methodology for reliable inference and uncertainty quantification in complex biomedical data, where distribution shift, outcome heterogeneity, and imperfect measurements are unavoidable.
 I focus on methods that are robust, interpretable, and computationally scalable, motivated by problems in statistical genetics and genomics, epidemiology, and electronic health records.
+*For a guided overview of how these methods connect, watch the [interactive research story](/research-story.html).*

 </p>

 <p align="justify">